Soulaan, As Defined By Its Creators

 It does not recognize African as our identity because we are not African.
 You cannot be “born here” and somehow be Soulaan.
 Thats citizenship, Soulaan is an ethnicity.
 Two different things.
 This term distinguishes indigenous Black Americans who descend from Freedmen aka Moundbuilders aka

-Pre-Colonial people of Amorocco/America, w
+Pre-Colonial people of Amorocco/America, we were already here.

 We are American.
 "Soulan" joins other terms used to describe this group, such as African American, Freedmen, Black, Afro-American, Mulatto, Black American, Indian, Negro, and Foundational Black American (FBA).
 We wrote a book to instill more ethnic pride within Soulaan to represent a distinct cultural identity that is often generalized under the broader term “Black.”
 But what happens when we look at this community not just as part of a monolithic racial category but as a people with their own history, traditions, and contributions?“